WPTRT/checklist/README.md

 [  ] All scripts and styles are enqueued.

-[  ] Core versions of scripts are used (such as jquery and masonry).
+[  ] The correct version of scripts is used: *If* the theme uses JavaScript that is already included in WordPress, then the version that is included with WordPress must be used instead of a custom version. https://developer.wordpress.org/reference/functions/wp_enqueue_script/#default-scripts-included-and-registered-by-wordpress

 [  ] All scripts and resources are included, no CDN or similar remote files are used.
     (The only exception is Google Fonts)